Fallenstedt/sassy-portfolio/content/blog/powerbox.md

 ## Power box

 Here is the shortcut I took.
 Rather than buying individual components to build the box, I decided to get a pre-made box that had a lot of built in components already.
-The cost of all the components, wires, connectors, and the box individually would be just about the same as buying a complete box.
+The cost of all the components, wires, connectors, and the box individually would be just about the same as buying a pre-buitl power box.

 The [powerwerx megabox](https://powerwerx.com/megabox-portable-power-box-bioenno-batteries) fulfilled my needs perfectly.
 It could fit my solar charge controller and battery inside well.
 Additionally, it has the USB inputs for charging small devices and Anderson power pole DC outputs for powering inverter or my ham radio.